egeersu/LSTMN/README.md

 	inference-weights.jld2

-init.txt: direct links to download data and embeddings (make sure they are downloaded to the models folder)
+init.txt: direct links to download data and embeddings (make sure they are downloaded into the models folder)